 The life in Uzbekistan runs in localities which are situated in the valleys of two main rivers – the Syr Darya and the Amu Darya.
 These two rivers are watering the whole country.
 Talking about the water there is one more interesting fact.
 Uzbekistan is “a little” unlucky with the exit to the sea – it just doesn’t have one.
 Moreover, none of the surrounding countries has one.
 This is called the “doubly landlocked country” – the landlocked country surrounded by the same ones.
 However, Uzbeks cannot complain about the absence of different kinds of water reservoirs suitable for swimming.
 For example, Charvak reservoir – a big lake on the east of Uzbekistan is very likely to be the favorite place for summer recreation in Uzbekistan.
 Another example – the Aydar Lake which is located a bit far from the big cities and therefore provides the possibilities of more quiet vacation than Charvak Lake.
 And of course, there are a lot of small lakes in the mountains of Uzbekistan which are sometimes hard to find and reach but are totally worth it due to their clear cool water and total unity with nature.

-The company «Dolores Travel Services» is your guide towards cognitive, beautiful and unforgettable tour along Central Asia.
-Below map shows the geographical location of Uzbekistan.
+The company «Dolores Travel Services» is your guide towards a cognitive, beautiful, and unforgettable tour through Central Asia.